pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

 1. In the Azure portal, back on the **ws2019-08a-rsvault \| Site Recovery** blade, in navigate to the the **ws2019-08a-rsvault \| Replicated items** blade.
 1. On the **ws2019-08a-rsvault \| Replicated items** blade, ensure that there is an entry representing the **ws2019-08-vm1** virtual machine and verify that its **Replication Health** is listed as **Healthy** and that its **Status** is listed as either **Enabling protection** or displaying a current percentage of synchronization progress.

-   > **Note: **You might need to wait a few minutes until the **ws2019-08-vm1** entry appears on the **ws2019-08a-rsvault \| Replicated items** blade.
+   > **Note** You might need to wait a few minutes until the **ws2019-08-vm1** entry appears on the **ws2019-08a-rsvault \| Replicated items** blade.

 1. From the **ws2019-08a-rsvault \| Replicated items** blade, navigate to the **ws2019-08-vm1** replicated items blade.
 1. On the **ws2019-08-vm1** replicated items blade, review the **Health and status**, **Failover readiness**, **Latest recovery points**, and **Infrastructure view** sections.
 Note the **Planned Failover**, **Failover** and **Test Failover** toolbar icons.

-   > **Note: **Wait until the status changes to **Protected**.
+   > **Note** Wait until the status changes to **Protected**.
 This might take additional 15 minutes.
 You will need to refresh the browser page for the status to be updated.
 While waiting for the replication of the nested VM to complete, proceed to Exercise 4.

 1. On the **ws2019-08-vm1** replicated items blade, select **Latest recovery points** and review **Latest crash-consistent** and **Latest app-consistent** recovery points.